PaulSonOfLars/tgbot/README.md

 # Fork of tgbot
 A modular telegram Python bot running on python3 with an sqlalchemy database.

+This is a private modification of the group management bot Marie!
+Which can be found [here](https://t.me/BanhammerMarie_bot)!
+This modification focuses on expanding the gban feature to channels, and to delete service messages

 Can be found on telegram as [Klikdiklak](https://t.me/Klikdiklak_bot).